Office of the City Clerk

 Responsible for preparing City Council agendas, recording all City Council meetings and study sessions, as well as preparing and retaining official City Council minutes.

-Responsible for coordinating and administering all general city elections.
-Citizen-initiated recalls, initiatives and referendums are also submitted to the City Clerk and verified for sufficiency.
+Responsible for coordinating and administering all city elections.
+Resident-initiated recalls, initiatives and referendums are also submitted to the City Clerk and verified for sufficiency.

 Boards and Commissions